 (AP) — The Federal Reserve's preferred inflation gauge eased further in December, and consumer spending fell — the latest evidence that the Fed's series of interest rate hikes are slowing the economy.

-Friday's report from the Commerce Department showed that prices rose 5% last month from a year earlier, down from a 5.5% year-over-year increase in November.
+Friday’s report from the Commerce Department showed that prices rose 5% last month from a year earlier, down from the 5.5% year-over-year increase in November.
 It was the third straight drop.

 Consumer spending fell 0.2% from November to December and was revised lower to show a drop of 0.1% from October to November.
 Last year's holiday sales were sluggish for many retailers, and the overall spending figures for the final two months of 2022 were the weakest in two years.

-The Fed has been seeking to slow spending, growth and the surging prices that have bedeviled the nation for nearly two years.
-Its key rate, which affects many consumer and business loans, is now in a range of 4.25% to 4.5%, up from near zero last March.
+The central bank's key rate, which affects many consumer and business loans, is now in a range of 4.25% to 4.5%, up from near zero last March.
 Though inflation has been decelerating, most economists say they think the Fed's harsh medicine will tip the economy into a recession sometime this year.

 The Fed is in an increasingly delicate position.
 Chair Jerome Powell has emphasized that the central bank plans to keep boosting its key rate and to keep it elevated, potentially until the end of the year.
 Yet that policy may become untenable if a sharp recession takes hold.

 Friday’s data may heighten concerns that the economy’s primary driver, the American consumer’s willingness to keep spending freely, is starting to crack under the weight of higher prices and interest rates.

 On Thursday, the government reported that the economy grew at a healthy clip in the final three months of last year but with much of the expansion driven by one-time factors: Companies restocked their depleted inventories as supply chain snarls unraveled, and the nation’s trade deficit shrank.